-In order to reduce the potential for a forklift related accident OSHA requires employers to certify employees in the proper operation of forklifts, properly maintain the lifts and train those who may come into contact with lifts on hazards and best practices.
+In order to reduce the potential for a forklift related accident OSHA requires employers to certify employees in the proper operation and maintenance of forklifts, and train those who may come into contact with lifts on hazards and best practices.

 - Insufficient or inadequate forklift training – On April 25, 1995, a 37-year-old shop foreman was fatally injured after the sit-down type forklift he was operating overturned.
 The victim was turning while backing down an incline with a 4% grade.
 The forklift was transporting a 3-foot-high, 150-pound stack of cardboard with the forks raised approximately 60 inches off the ground.
 No one witnessed the incident.
 The victim was found with his head pinned under the overhead guard.
 With proper training, the operator would have known to keep the forks low and to avoid turning on an incline.

 - Failure to follow safe forklift operating procedures – On October 19, 1995, a 39-year-old female punch press operator was fatally injured by a forklift traveling in reverse at high speed toward the victims’ workstation.
 A witness observed the forklift strike a metal scrap bin (about 3 by 5 by 3½ feet), propelling it toward the punch press station.
 The bin hit the press and rebounded toward the forklift.
 There it was hit once again and shoved back against the corner of the press, striking and crushing the victim against the press.
 If the driver had followed proper speed requirements, the accident could have been avoided.